-US insurer Aetna has agreed to pay $5.7 billion for Coventry Health Care, boosting its share of government-back programs.
+US health insurer Aetna has agreed to buy Coventry Health Care for $5.7 billion, boosting its share of the fast-growing government-backed Medicare and Medicaid programs.

 Aetna will pay $42.08 for each Coventry share, representing a 20 percent premium on the company’s closing price of $34.94 on Friday, the Associated Press reported.

 The deal, Reuters noted, will boost Aetna’s customer base by more than five million members and increase the proportion of total revenue from government business to 30 percent from 23 percent currently.